oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 ### <a name="deentity"></a>[deentity](./Org.OData.Aggregation.V1.xml#L360:~:text=<Function%20Name="-,deentity,-")

-Converts an instance of an entity type into an instance of a complex type with the same structure and values
+Converts an instance of an entity type into an instance of a complex type with the same top-level structure and values

 Parameter|Type|Description
 :--------|:---|:----------